Employee Spotlight: Liliana Sanchez

 What inspired you to go into social work as a career?
 I always just knew I wanted to make a difference in people’s lives.
 I also have a private practice.

-There are a lot of regulations that need to be followed by various state and federal government organizations and making sure they all coordinate with each other can be very challenging.
+In your role as a Program Director, you are able to make a difference in more lives on a daily basis.
+What is the largest challenge you face in your position?
+There are a lot of regulations that need to be followed from various government organizations and making sure they all coordinate with each other can be very challenging.

+What ultimately makes it all worth it for you?
 Making that positive difference in a kid’s life.
-When you see a child reunify with their family, or you when we see a child grow or experience positive change, it’s rewarding.
+When you see reunification with their families or you see the positive changes in the kid and see how they’ve grown.
+It’s rewarding.

 What do you like best about working at VQ?
 My opinions are valued and taken into consideration.
 I appreciate being able to reach out to the founder and CEO if I need to.
 I also appreciate the opportunity to grow and how multiple employees who have been with VQ for a long time are open to take the time to teach me.